 Mary King Houston, JFRC ’06, BS ’07, MEd ‘13

 Associate Director, Alumni Relations

 Bio to come soon!

 Nicholas Ramirez, TBC '13, BASC '14

 Class Notes, Alumni Weekend

 Nicholas was born and raised in Sacramento, California and moved to Chicago in 2010 to attend Loyola.
 He attended the Beijing Center for Chinese Studies in spring 2013 and graduated in May 2014 from Loyola’s School of Communication with a degree in advertising and public relations.
 During his time as a student, Nick worked in the Office of First-Year Experience as an orientation leader and, most recently, as program coordinator for the Summer Scholars program.
 He is also a Cristo Rey Scholar and was deeply involved in the development of the Cristo Rey Scholars Program at Loyola.
 When not connecting with alumni, Nicholas enjoys exploring Chicago’s many neighborhoods and trying all the great restaurants the city has to offer.

 Olivia graduated from St. Norbert College where she studied Sociology Human Services and minored in Peace and Justice.
 She worked in the college's Admissions Office where she discovered her passion for higher education!
 Her volunteer work includes St. Norbert Service to St. Benedict the African and St. Jude Cancer fundraising.
-When she's not spending time catching up with the latest celebrity dish, she loves to read and take her dog Lucy to the park.
+When she's not spending time catching up with the latest celebrity dish, she loves to read and take her dogs Lucy and Annie to the park.